 Whether you own a condominium, duplex, single-family home, or a huge purpose-built apartment complex, all landlords share the same goal: to keep your units full and maximize profits.
 But finding the right mix of cost minimization while increasing resale value and growing rents isn’t easy.
-Seems kind of like trying to pat your head and rub your stomach at the same time—it’s doable but mentally challenging.
 One of the more obvious ways to achieve this goal is to make a few rental property updates.

 When you think about it, getting a prospective student tenant’s attention comes down to just a few seconds.
 Today’s world is a quite hectic one, and in the world of smartphones and the internet, students are scrolling and sifting through rental listings in just a matter of moments.
 Just as quickly as someone can stumble upon your listing, they can stop looking at an even quicker pace.
 When students have the power to search through hundreds of listings with the swipe of one finger, it’s important to make a good first impression.
 As the old adage goes, pictures really do say a thousand words, and whether or not you realize it, including quality photos of your rental property can really make or break your odds of leasing it out.